rsokl/noggin/docs/source/install.rst

-Installing noggin
+Installing Noggin
 =================
-noggin requires: numpy, matplotlib, and xarray.
-You can install noggin using pip:
+Noggin requires: numpy, matplotlib, and xarray.
+You can install Noggin using pip:

 .. code-block:: shell

   pip install noggin

-You can instead install noggin from its source code.
-Clone `this repository <https://github.com/rsokl/noggin>`_ and navigate to the noggin directory, then run:
+You can instead install Noggin from its source code.
+Clone `this repository <https://github.com/rsokl/noggin>`_ and navigate to the Noggin directory, then run:

 .. code-block:: shell